ScarletWriter/ScarletWriter.github.io/_pages/my docs.md

 ##  🌟 Welcome To My Portfolio !

-Here i gather words. ideas, and stories.
+Here i gather words, ideas, and stories.
 Each piece offers a look into my imagination and art of my writing.

 ## What's Included
 This contains various type of documentation, including: